-The land of Canaan was a preliminary stage in the greater redemptive plan of Yahweh, one that ALWAYS envisioned something beyond the nation of Israel.
+The land of Canaan was an early stage in the greater redemptive plan of Yahweh, one that ALWAYS envisioned something beyond the nation of Israel.
 In the New Testament, the covenant promises find fulfillment in the “true seed of Abraham,” Jesus Christ, including the New Creation – the “new heavens and the new earth.”

-The receipt of the covenant promises is based on the death and resurrection of Jesus, NOT on biological descent from Abraham.
-Logically and inevitably, the initial promise of territory results in everlasting life in the New Creation.
+The fulfillment of the covenant promises is based on the death and resurrection of Jesus, NOT on biological descent from Abraham.
+Logically, and inevitably, the initial promise of geographic territory culminates in everlasting life in the New Creation.

 Scriptural passages that promise land to Abraham employ words for “inheritance” and “heir,” including the Hebrew word translated “possession.”
 These terms are linked to the Abrahamic covenant and originally referred to the “possession” of the land of Canaan.
 For example: